tjsoftworks/JumpCloudAPI/README.md

 ### The `filter` parameter

-To support advanced filtering there is a **`filter` parameter** that can only be passed in the body of the POST /api/systems route.
+To support advanced filtering of systems there is a **`filter` parameter** that can only be passed in the body of the POST /api/systems route.
 The `filter` parameter must be passed as Content-Type application/json supports advanced filtering using the [mongodb JSON query syntax](http://docs.mongodb.org/manual/reference/operator/query/).
 The `filter` parameter is an object with a single property, either `and` or `or` with the value of the property being an array of query expressions.
 This allows you to filter records using the logic of matching *ALL* or *ANY* records in the array of query expressions.

 #### `filter` parameter examples